mmfausnaugh/tica/README.md

 To check for updates, run `git pull` in the top-level `tica` directory.
 If new calibration models are availabel, then the `calibration_models/*.dvc` files will be updated.
 If this is the case, `cd` to the `calibration_models` directory and run `dvc pull`.

-Calibration models will be updated no more than once per year, and probably much less frequently than that.
+Calibration models will be updated no more than once per year, and probably much less frequently.

-Reverting to an old model is slightly more complicated.
-Roughly speaking, this consists of (1) using `git checkout` to get the version of the `.dvc` file that corresponds to the model that you need, and then (2) running `dvc checkout`.
+To reverting to an old model, first use `git checkout` to get the version of the `.dvc` file that corresponds to the model that you need.
+Then run `dvc checkout`.
 DVC handles access to the cloud, and caches the downloads so that you can easily switch between different versions of the models.
 See the [DVC docs](https://dvc.org/doc/start) for more information and tutorials.

 There are directories at the top level of the repo for each calibration model (30 minute or 10 minute data).
 Those directories link to the data in `calibration_models`.
 When you run TICA, you specify a single calibration directory, which will load all of the models that you need to run the code (based on what is checked out in `calibration_models`).